 – operating losses caused by the delay in purchasing essential parts.

-– purchasing two items when only one is needed so that a spare will be available when needed and without delay.
+– purchasing two items when only one is needed so that a spare (an uncontrolled one) will be available when needed and without delay.

 – “rubber-stamping” of purchase requests by the manager, who is already overloaded in a typical troubled organization.